telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 * **MouseOver**: Used for an interaction of buttons.
 * **PressedBrush**: Used for interaction of button-like controls.
 * **BasicBrush**: Used in the majority of the normal state borders.
+* **BasicSolidBrush**: Used for borders in the cases when several would overlap (in complex grid-structured controls) and is calculated automatically when the __BasicBrush__ is changed by overlaying it on top of the __PrimaryBackgroundBrush__.
 * **MainBrush**: Used for backgrounds of buttons, headers and footers.
-* **IconBrush**: Used for glyph and path icons, which should be 80% of black/white and for the light/dark variation respectfully
+* **IconBrush**: Used for glyph and path icons, which should be 80% of black/white and for the light/dark variation respectfully.

 ### **Opaque Brushes**

 * **PrimaryBackgroundBrush**: Used when backgrounds need to be solid white/black
 * **AlternativeBrush**: Used for backgrounds of popups, windows, listboxes etc and is slightly darker/lighter.
-* **Complementary**: Slightly darker/lighter than the alternative in case of collisions
+* **ComplementaryBrush**: Slightly darker/lighter than the alternative in case of collisions.
 * **AccentBrush**: Used for coloring the primary accent elements.
 * **AccentMouseOverBrush**: Variation of the __AccentBrush__ that is used for the hovered states of primary accent elements.
 * **AccentPressedBrush**: Variation of the __AccentBrush__ that is used for the pressed states of primary accent elements.
 * **AccentFocusedBrush**: Variation of the __AccentBrush__ that is used for the focused states of primary accent elements.
-* **MarkerBrush**: Used for all foregrounds which are black/white.
+* **MarkerBrush**: Used for the majority of foregrounds which are black/white.
+* **MarkerInvertedBrush**: Used for interactions states - white in both variations.
-* **MarkerInvertedBrush**: Used for interactions states which is white/white.
+* **MarkerMouseOverBrush**: Used for mouse over and focused states of inputs which is black/black.
-* **MarkerMouseOverBrush**:
+* **ValidationBrush**: A bright red brush that is used for the invalid elements, and validation tooltips.
 * **DisabledOpacity**: Used for texts when they are disabled.
-Backgrounds are usually AlternativeBrush when disabled.
+Backgrounds are usually __AlternativeBrush__ when disabled.
 * **InputOpacity**: Used for texts in input controls __(TextBox, RadMaskedInput etc.)__ when they are in normal state.
 * **ReadOnlyOpacity**: Used for texts in inputs when they are in a read-only state.
+* **FocusThickness**: The default value is 2, 2, 2, 2.
+It is used for the thickness of the focus border as well as the thickness of the read only borders of inputs where applicable.
+* **FontFamily**: The global font family used for the theme.
+By default it is __Segoe UI__.

 ## Theme Variation Changing